Rape: Genital injuries

 An internal pelvic exam is not recommended for sexually immature or prepubescent girls due to the probability that internal injuries do not exist in this age group.
 However, an internal exam may be recommended if significant bloody discharge is observed.
 A complete pelvic exam for rape (anal or vaginal) is conducted.
 An oral exam is done if there have been injuries to the mouth, teeth, gums, or pharynx.
 Though the patient may have no complaints about genital pain signs of trauma can still be assessed.
 Before the complete bodily and genital exam, the patient is asked to undress, standing on a white sheet that collects any debris that may be in the clothing.
 The clothing and sheet are properly bagged and labeled along with other samples that can be removed from the body or clothing of the patient.
 Samples of fibers, mud, hair, or leaves are gathered if present.
-Samples of fluids are collected to determine the presence of the perpetrator's saliva and semen that may be present in the patients mouth, vagina or rectum.
+Samples of fluids are collected to determine the presence of the perpetrator's saliva and semen that may be present in the patient's mouth, vagina or rectum.
 Sometimes the victim has scratched the perpetrator in defense and fingernail scrapings can be collected.

 Injuries to the genital areas can include swelling, lacerations, and bruising.
 Common genital injuries are anal injury, labial abrasions, hymenal bruising, and tears of the posterior fourchette and fossa.
 Bruises, tears, abrasions, inflammation and lacerations may be visible.
 If a foreign object was used during the assault, x-ray visualization will identify retained fragments.
 Genital injuries are more prevalent in post-menopausal women and prepubescent girls.
 Internal injuries to the cervix and vagina can be visualized using colposcopy.
-Using colposcopy has increased the detection of internal trauma from six percent to fifty-three percent.
+Using colposcopy has increased the detection of internal trauma from 6% to 53%.
 Genital injuries to children who have been raped or sexually assaulted differ in that the abuse may be on-going or may have happened in the past after the injuries heal.
 Scarring is one sign of the sexual abuse of children.

 Several studies have explored the association between skin color and genital injury among rape victims.
 Many studies found a difference in rape-related injury based on race, with more injuries being reported for white females and males than for black females and males.
 This may be because the dark skin color of some victims obscures bruising.
 Examiners paying attention to victims with darker skin, especially the thighs, labia majora, posterior fourchette, and fossa navicularis, can help remedy this.